Job Roles in The Construction Industry

 On-Site Job Roles in The Construction Industry

-Take a look below at a range of on-site job roles in construction you could possibly take and what you can potentially earn in each role.
+Take a look below at a range of on-site job roles in construction you could take and what you can potentially earn in each role.

 People who work in an on-site construction job role tend to use machinery, tools and building materials to do their work.
 You will normally have to work on a range of different sites depending on where the work is available and you must also cooperate as part of a team.
-On-site job roles are available with small contractors all the way up to huge firms, but they all require you to work to the same health and safety standards.
+On-site job roles are available with small contractors up to huge firms, but they all require you to work to the same health and safety standards.